 Target Long-Term Expected

-Allocation Rate of Return
+Asset Class Allocation Rate of Return

 Fixed income 30.00 % 4.40 %

 U.S. large stocks 38.00 % 8.00 %

 U.S. mid stocks 8.00 % 10.00 %

 U.S. small stocks 4.00 % 11.00 %

 International developed market stocks 15.00 % 9.50 %

 Cash 5.00 % 1.50 %

 Total 100.00 %

-\Geometric mean, includes 2.50% inflation
+^{}Geometric mean, includes 2.50% inflation

 Discount rate.
-The discount rate (also known as the Single Equivalent Interest Rate ("SEIR"), as described by GASB Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans) used to measure the total OPEB liability at September 30, 2021 was 3.97%.
-The discount rate used to measure the total OPEB liability at the prior measurement date was 3.05%.
+The discount rate (also known as the Single Equivalent Interest Rate ("SEIR"), as described by GASB Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans) used to measure the total OPEB liability at September 30, 2022 was 7.00%.
+The discount rate used to measure the total OPEB liability at the prior measurement date was 3.97%.
 Premiums paid to the PEEHI Board for active employees shall include an amount to partially fund the cost of coverage for retired employees.
 The projection of cash flows used to determine the discount rate assumed that plan contributions will be made at the current contribution rates.
 Each year, the State specifies the monthly employer rate that participating school systems must contribute for each active employee.
-Currently, the monthly employer rate is \$800 per non-university active member.
-Approximately, 12.990% of the employer contributions were used to assist in funding retiree benefit payments in 2021 and it is assumed that the 12.990% will increase at the same rate as expected benefit payments for University members are paid by the Universities and are not included in the cash flow projections.
+Currently, the monthly employer rate is \$800 per active member for participating employers.
+Approximately, 15.257% of the employer contributions were used to assist in funding retiree benefit payments in 2022 and it is assumed that the 15.257% will increase or decrease at the same rate as expected benefit payments for the closed group with a cap of 20.00%.
+It is assumed the \$800 rate will increase with inflation at 2.50% starting in 2027.
+Retiree benefit payments for University members are paid by the Universities and are not included in the cash flow projections.
 The discount rate determination will use a municipal bond rate to the extent the trust is projected to run out of money before all benefits are paid.
-Therefore, the projected future benefit payments for all current plan members were projected through 2119.
-The long-term rate of return is used until the assets are expected to be depleted in 2051, after which the municipal bond rate is used.
+Projected future benefit payments for all current plan members are projected through 2120.